me3nq/GKP_photon_catalysis/README.md

 # GKP_photon_catalysis
-Series of Python codes written with the Jupyter Notebook to simulate photon catalysis and generate various non-Gaussian quantum states.
+Series of Python codes written with the Jupyter Notebook that implement StrawberryFields and QuTiP modules to simulate photon catalysis and generate various non-Gaussian quantum states.
 The results of this work are available on ArXiv in the paper "Gottesman-Kitaev-Preskill state preparation by photon catalysis" arXiv:1903.01925v2.

 A brief discription of the codes can be found below: